galeone/galeone.github.io/_posts/2022-12-18-advent-of-code-tensorflow-day-5.md

     )
 ```

 Now, we need to find a way to extract every stack of crates.
 This can be quite easily done noticing that every stack is just a column of 4 characters.
-Thus, moving 4 characters at a time over every line, we can understand where a crate is and extract is letter.
+Thus, by moving 4 characters at a time over every line, we can understand where a crate is and extract its letter.

 Of course, the tool to use is `tf.TensorArray` since every stack could contain a variable number of crates, and `tf.TensorArray` is the only tool we can use in static-graph mode for having such behavior.